SteveSmith16384/LaserSquadFPS/readme.txt

 # LASER SQUAD FPS

-A 3D recreation of the first mission of Laser Squad by Julian Gollop, as an FPS.
+A 3D FPS recreation of the first mission of Laser Squad by Julian Gollop.

 Programmed by Stephen Smith (stephen.carlylesmith@googlemail.com).
 Twitter: @stephencsmith